How to Walk Your Dog Safely in Busy, Crowded Streets

 • Use a 4–6 ft non-retractable leash

-• Pair it with a secure, no-pull harness
+• Pair it with a secure, no-pull harness.
+Our favorite.

 • Avoid loose attachments or worn clips